jeffreysorgen/golf-club-sensors/implementation.md

 The value of the Resting state reading is close to -1 (such as `y < -0.85`) and then at that point it **will wait _forever_ for its orientation to return to the start position.**

 #### Notes about Resting state
 What is Resting state meant for?
 It's meant to sense when the club is in the bag.
 If it's in the bag then it's not going to take readings.
 That would be wasteful.
 So it's meant to pause the readings.
 To pause the readings, there is a `delay(1000)` before more readings are taken.

-I want the sensor to always be in Resting state, until it senses Ready state.
-When it senses Ready state, it should turn on the other sensors. (working this way now)
+The sensor will be in Resting state until it senses Ready state.
+Once in Ready state, other sensors are turned on. (working this way now)

-Maybe I'm approaching this backwards?
+#
 ### So...
 1. powered on
 2. in the bag, so Resting state
 3. pulled out of the bag, senses Ready state
 4. at this point, **waits to settle** so it can begin recording motion
 ##### The way this should work is:
 - Enable Resting state.
-This is in the code already
+(This is in the code already)
   - Serial.Monitor shows "Resting..." because `y < -.85`
   - and checks every second with `delay(1000)`
 - When NOT `y < -.85`, then Serial.Monitor shows "Ready!"
   - and displays all the sensor readings (currently just acc)
 ### Basically...
 1. Device is powered up and attached to a club in the golf bag
 2. `( y < -.85 )` so the only thing it's doing is waiting with `delay(1000)`
 3. Then once it's not true anymore, it goes back to Ready state and does everything else
+#

 ## Updating the Arduino Nano 33 BLE
 - Inside the _LOOP_, we added `if ( y > -.85 )` to establish the Ready state threshold, and pauses within the `else` statement for one second when it's in the Resting state